• Skip to primary navigation

 Ingredients

-• 14 oz. tamarind pulp (preferably seedless) – 1 packet
+• 14 oz. tamarind pulp (preferably seedless) – 1 block

 Instructions

-• Place a mesh strainer over a medium bowl.
+• Place a mesh strainer over a medium saucepan.

 • Place tamarind paste in a clean glass jar and store in the refrigerator or freeze in batches.